Skip to content

 This is the brain of the system.
 It reads the rotor position (via Hall sensors or back-EMF measurement) and switches the coils at the exact frequency that produces maximum torque.
 The controller also enables fine speed regulation, current limiting under overload and energy recovery during braking.

-In a brushed motor, brushes wear out in 80 to 150 hours of actual use depending on load.
+A brushless motor reaches 20,000 hours of service life, compared to 800 to 1,400 hours for a brushed construction-grade motor, a ratio of one to twenty-five.
 The copper commutator erodes more slowly but eventually needs to be machined or replaced.
-Useful service life of a brushed construction-grade motor caps around 600 hours.
+Useful service life of a brushed construction-grade motor caps between 800 and 1,400 hours.

 A brushless motor has no internal wear parts.
-Only the rotor bearings wear, over 4,000 to 6,000 hours.
-The gap is one to ten.
+Only the rotor bearings wear, over 20,000 hours.
+The gap is one to twenty-five.

 A 55 dB difference represents a 300,000-fold reduction in perceived sound pressure.
 On a jobsite, conversation becomes possible again and noise exposure (per EN ISO 9612) drops below action thresholds.